IBM-MIL/MILHorizontalCollectionView/README.md

 ```

-1. To add the MILHorizontalCollectionViewController's view to the view controller we do:
+1. To add the MILHorizontalCollectionViewController's view to the view controller's view we do:

 	```swift
 	self.addChildViewController(self.programaticHorizontalCollectionViewController)